 It all began after attending Hootie-Hoo’s second IFSA(International Freeskiers and Snowboarders Association) Colorado Junior Freeride comp that took place on Silverqueen, a .38 mile double black run with an 827 vertical drop.
 I know this will change as they search for bigger cliffs and more difficult terrain but at the moment these Big Mountain comps are exhilarating and I find them easier on the mama nerves over Big Air Slopestyle Comps.
 Nevertheless, the fact that it preceded the Après Ski Cocktail Classic turned out to be perfect timing for me to blow all thoughts of a work out to the wind and join in the party beginning at the “Top of the World” Hendrick’s hot gin punch pop-up station as well as the Apres Cabin Patron station at a local’s favorite picnic spot at Buckhorn.

-Always scoping out the locals, who usually stick out from the decked out crowd due to their “Aspen Local Style” I veered over to a scruffy good looking man (scruffy is my style) with a beloved well-worn hat on.
+Always scoping out the locals, who usually stick out from the decked out crowd due to their “Aspen Local Style” I veered over to a scruffy good looking man (we like scruffy) with a beloved well-worn hat on.
 His name was Will and he had just sweated out a four mile ski on the ridge of Aspen Mountain on his “free heel” skis (the tele pro word for telemark skis).
 If you can find these locals, it is always worth your while to chat with them for a bit and hear their stories – they are a dying breed due to the shortage of employee housing.
 I was just beginning to draw out some infamous Will stories when I got whisked away by my photographer friend, Alex Irvin, who alerted me that it was time to move on to the next drinking station to capture more content.

 Some of what I missed included; Seminars by award-winning mixologists and brand ambassadors, fireside chats, spirit-paired dinners, special on-mountain events and The Great Après Ski Pub Crawl.
 I also missed The Hendrick’s Gin Curling on the Silver Circle Ice Rink, Micro-Seminars, Pillars of Hennessy Cognac, Private room “Micros”, Stranahan’s at Casa Tua, “Wine VS Cocktails: A Multi-Course Dinner Showdown” and a Nordic Night at the Pine Creek Cookhouse (maybe next year I will test my endurance and try to go to everything).